Protecting our planet from excess plastic: sounds simple enough, right?

 It’s difficult to break a habit — especially when they’re products you’ve used for years — but living sustainably is a journey that only gets easier with time.
 Try some of the following product swaps as an easy way to drastically reduce the amount of plastic in your life.
 We recommend just picking the achievable steps to begin with so you can into the swing of things before making the next swaps.

 Disposable period products

 Another culprit when it comes to single-use plastics is the humble razor.
 Convenient and unassuming, this is yet another product that is thoughtlessly thrown away, doomed to end up in a landfill.
-A fantastic alternative, recommended by City to Sea, is the Bambaw safety razor.
+A fantastic alternative is the Bambaw safety razor.
 The 100% organic bamboo handle means you only need to replace the blades.

 Shampoo bottles are another source of bathroom plastic that can quickly add up over time.
 Shampoo bars are a great alternative that not only removes the need for plastic, they’re also better for you.
 Most shampoo bars don’t contain the perfumes, chemicals, and harsh detergents that are in major brands of bottled shampoo.
 This means you won’t expose your body to toxic ingredients that can strip your hair and possibly disrupt your hormones.

 Every year, over 1 billion toothbrushes are thrown away, equating to 50 million lbs (over 22 million kg) of landfill waste (and that’s just in the US!)
 Just like your disposable razors, bamboo alternatives offer a more sustainable solution.
 With a wooden bamboo toothbrush, like the one from The Humble Co., you can recycle it when it's reached the end of its lifespan — rather than simply tossing it away.